tnhu/kanji/README.md

 </div>
 ```

 By default, all components are lazy instantiated.
 Meaning the JavaScript instance of the component will be created on demand, whenever an event happens inside it.
-If you want your component to be initialized when its DOM element is ready, add data-lazy="false".
+If you want your component to be initialized when its DOM fragment is ready, add data-lazy="false".

 ``` html
 <div data-com="MyExampleComponent" data-lazy="false">